 - Of an estimated 500,000 tonnes globally, much results from local manufacture in Eastern Europe and the Far East.
 Uncoordinated aid donations, particularly for locust control, and poor stock management have played a significant role in the accumulation of obsolete stocks in Africa.

-- CropLife leading companies together with Shell, working within the CropLife Obsolete Stocks Program, have been engaged in the clean-up of obsolete pesticide stocks and the prevention of new stockpiles for more than two decades.
+- CropLife International member companies together with Shell, working within the CropLife Obsolete Stocks Program, have been engaged in the clean-up of obsolete pesticide stocks and the prevention of new stockpiles for nearly three decades.

 Since 1990, the plant science industry has been working in a variety of countries to facilitate safe disposal projects.
-Facilitation has variously involved finding additional donor funding, organizing projects, supervising operations in the field or, when appropriate, reconditioning useable stocks.
+Facilitation has involved finding additional donor funding, organizing projects, supervising operations in the field or, when appropriate, reconditioning usable stocks.
 Such projects typically last for 2-3 years.

 Between 1991 and 2003, the crop protection industry participated in over 25 multi-stakeholder projects in 20 countries, in collaboration with over 30 organizations, leading to the safe disposal of an estimated 3,000 tonnes of obsolete pesticides.

 From 2003, CropLife International collaborated with other partners to implement the Africa Stockpiles Program (ASP), which sought to safely dispose of obsolete pesticide stocks and associated waste across Africa.
 By 2018 an estimated 9,000 tonnes of obsolete pesticides will have been destroyed – see below.